pcm32/kubespray-ebi-portal/README.md

 # Deployment of Kubernetes + shared file system

+This repo allows you to deploy Kubernetes plus a shared file system (GlusterFS) using Kubespray v2.3.0 (plus two minor patches).

 ## Requirements

 - docker
 - ability to generate ssh private and public keys
 - openstack RC API access file, from Horizon
-- a written config for the deployment
+- a written config for the deployment.
+See the included config.sh.sample

 ## How to use

 Assemble a folder in your machine with the following files:

-- `keys`: a folder named `keys` containing key.pub and key.pem (for the private key)
+- `keys`: a folder named `keys` containing key.pub and key.pem (for the private key).
+If you don't have a set of keys that you want to use, you can create keys executing `ssh-keygen -t rsa` on linux/macOS Terminal, and rename keys adequately.
-- `openstack.rc`: OpenStack API access RC file
+- `openstack.rc`: OpenStack API access RC file, which you can obtain from your OpenStack Horizon dashboard, under Compute -> API Access.
+Prefer the v3 file if available.
 - `config.sh`: Bash file with configuration for the deployment (flavours for instances, number of master, etc, see config.sh.sample)

 If not available, two folders will be created: